 Local after school programs benefit from conference

-MILLIGAN COLLEGE, TN (March 28, 2008) — Local educators will discuss how to make after-school programs both educational and fun at the fourth annual “School Age Rocks” conference on Saturday, April 5, at Milligan College.
+MILLIGAN COLLEGE, TN (March 27, 2009) — Local educators will discuss how to make after-school programs both educational and fun at the fifth annual “School Age Rocks” conference on Saturday, April 4, at Milligan College.

 The conference, planned and organized by a regional committee of individuals from after school programs and agencies in the greater northeast area, will discuss non-traditional styles of education, such as music, games, art and drama.
-Designed for directors and supervisors of the region’s after-school programs, which provide supervision and enrichment for children in the hours before and after school, the Northeast Tennessee School Age Child Care Conference (NETSACC) will be hosted by Milligan College’s Teacher Education area.
+Designed for directors, supervisors and teachers of the region’s after-school programs, which provide supervision and enrichment for children in the hours before and after school, the Northeast Tennessee School Age Child Care Conference (NETSACC) will be hosted by Milligan College’s Teacher Education area.

 This year’s one-day conference features multiple opportunities and workshops for educators.
-Workshop presenters include several after-school program directors from Northeast Tennessee, as well as many respected local educators.
+Workshop presenters include several after-school program directors from Northeast Tennessee, as well as many respected local educators, law enforcement officers and a pharmacist.

-Dr. Don Good, professor of education at Milligan, and Jan Loveday, adjunct professor of education, also will be presenting, along with several Milligan education students.
+Dr. Don Good, professor of education at Milligan will be presenting, along with several Milligan education graduate students.

 Milligan College offers teacher licensure programs in early childhood, elementary, middle grades, secondary, and K-12 specialty in physical education, music, theatre and physical education, as well as an adult degree program in early childhood education.
 Milligan’s teacher education program is one of only nine private colleges in Tennessee accredited by the National Council for the Accreditation of Teacher Education (NCATE).